GatorSense/Multi-Target-MI-ACE_SMF/README.md

     negLabel: what denotes a negative bag's label. ex) 0
     abs: taking absolute value of confidences
     softmaxFlag: (boolean) Not yet implemented, keep set to 0
-    samplePor: (0 -> 1) percentage in decimal form of positive data points used for init type 1

 Output: